 Like most states, to become an LPC in Washington you will need to complete graduate school, although the state does offer provisional licensing at lower levels .
 Similar to other areas of the country, the high you get in terms of licensing the more you are going to be able to do in terms of counseling .
 The state of Washington allows people to work at various levels in a multitude of work settings.
 In order to practice privately though, prospective counselors will need to complete graduate school and supervised practice requirements.

-Future Counselor: For Students in a Washington High School or Washington High School Graduates
+Future LPC: For Students in a Washington High School or Washington High School Graduates

 In Washington, there is no requirement for which undergraduate degree you must hold.
 Although, if you are serious about becoming a counselor, you may want to enter a program that is counseling related or in the social sciences.
 Having a degree closely related to counseling will make you a more viable candidate for graduate programs.